bruceble/CSCI2270_FinalProject/README.md

     Prompt user to enter a file name.
   </li>
   <li>
     Check whether the file with the given name exists in the current directory.
-If not, keepprompting the user to enter a valid file name.
+If not, keep prompting the user to enter a valid file name.
   </li>
   <li>
     The SLL is checked to see whether the file has already been added.
 A file by the samename cannot be added twice.
   </li>
   <li>
     A new SLL node gets added containing the name of the input file, name of the repos-itory file, as well as a pointer to the next node.
-The repository file name should bethe combination of the original file name and the version number.
-For example, if userfilehelp.txtis added, the new file to be saved in the.minigitrepository should benamedhelp00.txt, where00is the version number.
-(The initial file version shouldbe00.)
-The above naming system is just a suggestion.
-You may implement your ownnaming convention.
-For instance, you may choose to call the new file in the.minigitrepositry ashelp.txtkorkhelp.txtwherekis the version number.
+The repository file name should be the combination of the original file name and the version number.
+For example, if userfile help.txt is added, the new file to be saved in the .minigit repository should be named help.txt0, where 0 is the version number.
+(The initial file version should be 0.)
   </li>
 </ol>